PocketAppZ/MyLauncher/MyLauncher/ReadMe.txt

   - Separator.
 This is a horizontal line that can be used to delineate sections in the menu.

+Items can be rearranged by dragging & dropping them into a new position in the panel on the left.
+A Menu item or a Separator can be dropped on a Submenu item.
+Just like the list items, when dragging over a submenu the indicator will change to a rectangle.
+Submenus can be expanded by clicking the chevron symbol to the left.

 See the discussion of List Maintenance above for the other options.